aav7fl/website/_posts/2020-07-26-appliance-notifications-through-vibration-and-power.md

 #### 1. Open the Dryer and Attach a CT Clamp

 Originally I thought using a CT clamp was going to be a good idea.
 In the end I opted against it.
 Ordering a CT clamp and another board to read data from it would require more parts that I didn't feel like purchasing.
 I am also not too comfortable working around devices that are running 240V.
-I am sure everything would have been fine considering the CT clamp is a passive sensor, but that added costs caused me to choose a different option.
-I might revisit the option someday.
+I am sure everything would have been fine considering the CT clamp is a passive sensor, but the added costs caused me to choose a different option.
+I might revisit this option someday.

 #### 2. Connecting a NodeMCU to the Dryer Main Circuit Board

-This was another reasonable idea but because it is very device specific.
+This was another reasonable idea because it is very device specific.
 Because I can't easily replicate this behavior across all dryers, I ruled it out early on.

 My dryer does not have a digital display.
 In fact, it does not even have a light for the inside drum when you open the door.
-It lacking quite a few features.
+It is lacking quite a few features.
 The dryer strongly follows the "keep it stupid simple" policy.

 If I were to connect a NodeMCU to the main circuit board, I would have to spend time figuring out which leads to run a sensor to.
 This is probably the clean approach, but I wanted to avoid a solution that was device specific.
 Whatever solution I came up with needed to be generic for anyone to replicate in the future.